martinlackner/abcvoting/README.md

 ```
 which corresponds to the two committees {0,1,3} and {0,1,4}.
 Further examples can be found in [examples.py](examples.py).

+## Comments

+* All voting methods have a parameter `resolute`.
+If it set to true, only one winning committee is computed.
+* For ILP implementations via Gurobi it is not guaranteed that all winning committees are computed even if `resolute = False`.

 ## Acknowledgements

 Piotr Faliszewski, Andrzej Kaczmarczyk, Dominik Peters, and Piotr Skowron have contributed code to this package and provided help with technical and scientific questions.
+The [Hopcroft-Karp bipartite matching algorithm](bipartite_matching) is part of the [ActiveState Code Recipes](https://github.com/ActiveState/code) and was implemented by David Eppstein.

 ## References